godaddy/gasket/packages/gasket-plugin-express/README.md

 }
 ```

-#### errorMiddleware
+### errorMiddleware

 Executed after the `express` event.
-All middleware functions returned from
+All middleware functions returned from this
-this hook will be applied to express.
+hook will be applied to Express.

 ```js
 module.exports = {